manticoresoftware/manticoresearch/docs/federated_storage_engine.rst

     SELECT * FROM t1 WHERE query='SELECT * FROM test_index WHERE MATCH (\'pile box\') AND channel_id<1000 GROUP BY group_id';

 The only fixed mapping is ``query`` column.
-It is mandatory and should have the only index in the table.
+It is mandatory and must be the only column with an index attached.

 FEDERATED table should have columns with same names as remote Manticore index attributes as will be bound to attributes provided in Manticore result set by name, however might map not all attributes but only some of them.
-Arbitrary expression from query select list wich name “hides” index attribute will be used at result set.
+Arbitrary expression from query select list which name “hides” index attribute will be used at result set.

 Manticore daemon identifies query from FEDERATED client by user name “FEDERATED”.
-``CONNECTION`` string parameter should be used to specify default searchd host, port and indexes for queries issued using this table.
+``CONNECTION`` string parameter should be used to specify searchd host, SphinxQL port and indexes for queries issued using this table.
 Connection string syntax is as follows:

 .. code-block:: none

-    CONNECTION="mysql://FEDERATED@HOST:PORT/INDEXNAME"
+    CONNECTION="mysql://FEDERATED@HOST:PORT/DB/INDEXNAME"

+Since Manticore doesn't have the concept of database, the ``DB`` string can be random as it will be ignored by Manticore, but MySQL requires a value in the CONNECTION string definition.
 As seen in example, full ``SELECT`` SphinxQL query should be put into WHERE clause on search query column :ref:`select_syntax`.

 Only ``SELECT`` statement is supported but not ``INSERT``, ``REPLACE``, ``UPDATE``, ``DELETE``.